pankod/next-boilerplate/documentation/docs/i18next.md

 sidebar_label: Internationalization Framework
 ---

-i18next is a very popular internationalization framework for browser or any other javascript environment.
+i18next is a very popular internationalization framework for browser or any other javascript environments.
 You can translate your app to any predefined language.

-The translations of custom text messsages will be stored for each language in a separate directory.
+The translations of custom text messsages will be stored in each language's own separate folder.

-Organize your translations as such:
+Organize your translations such as:

 ```sh
 .
 └── static